RULES AND REGULATIONS

 - The Race Director’s decision regarding any dispute or disqualification is final.

-- Participants can be withdrawn from the competition if instructed by the Race Director, or on advice of the medical team if it is obvious that they are not coping with the extreme conditions that an event such as this demands.
+- Participants can be withdrawn from the competition if instructed by the Race Director, or on advice of the medical team if it is obvious that they are not coping with the extreme conditions that an event such as this demands, or if they disregard any of the rules and regulations as set out in this document.

 - NO SMOKING IS ALLOWED DURING THE EVENT